 (Check out my post ‘plantains vs. bananas‘ if you’re curious to learn more.)

 If you want to be good to your heart, have a plum!
 These fruits are super healthy.

-Also part of the rose family, plums can be as large as a baseball or as small as a cherry and they are grown in all continents except Antarctica.
+Also part of the rose family, plums can be as large as a baseball or as small as a cherry, and they are grown on all continents except Antarctica.

-There are more than 200 varieties of plums but the two main ones are European plums and Japanese plums.
+There are more than 200 types of plums, but the two main ones are European plums and Japanese plums.

 The king of all citrus fruits!
 The pomelo is a large, round fruit and a close cousin of the grapefruit.
 It is very popular in Southeast Asian countries.

 Slice and peel off its thick yellow rind to reveal a pulpy and pink flesh.
 The pomelo can be eaten on its own, added to salads, or juiced.